-I love hummus, especially the Israeli version made with tons of tahini and a touch of cumin, but it's hard to find a perfect batch.
-Store-bought hummus typically has a great, ultra-smooth and -creamy texture, but it lacks flavor and is not easily customizable to our own personal tastes.
+Store-bought versions of Israeli-style hummus—the kind made with tons of tahini and a touch of cumin—typically have a great, ultra-smooth and -creamy texture, but they lack flavor and aren't easily customizable to our own personal tastes.
 Homemade hummus, especially when made with dried chickpeas, may have amazing flavor that we can play with any way we like, but it's quite difficult to get it as smooth as the store-bought stuff.
 So what if you want hummus that is smooth and flavorful?
 Our recipe uses a few tricks to pack in flavor and give you great texture.

 - Puréeing garlic directly in lemon juice prevents the formation of sharp, pungent compounds, delivering smoother garlic flavor.